-In the human body it is found predominately in muscle tissue.
-We ingest creatine in our diet (herring, salmon and beef are some of the most dense sources), or through supplementation.
+In the human body, it is found predominately in muscle tissue.
+We ingest creatine in our diet (herring, salmon and beef are some of the densest sources), or through supplementation.

 Creatine can also be stored and resynthesised by the body.

 Why are researchers so interested in creatine?
-I have covered the benefits behind creatine supplementation below, but in a nutshell creatine is used in the production of adenosine triphosphate (ATP).
+I have covered the benefits of creatine supplementation below, but in a nutshell, creatine is used in the production of adenosine triphosphate (ATP).